 Jennifer Webster has been an employee owner at Barr since 2004 and is the director, corporate finance and treasury.
 She leads the audit, tax, financial reporting and treasury functions and is the financial administrator of the ESOP plans.
 Prior to joining Barr, she managed accounting and treasury functions at Onyx Medical and Cleo.
 Jennifer has a MBA from Christian Brothers University and a BBA/Accounting from the University of Memphis.

 The meeting will be held at the Sheraton Memphis Downtown Hotel

 , located at 250 North Main Street, Memphis, TN.
 Sleeping rooms are available for our group at a special rate of $159.
-To make a reservation please call reservations at 800-325-3535 by September 16, 2018.
+To make a reservation, please call Sheraton Reservations at 800-325-3535 by September 26, 2018.
 Please mention the National Center for Employee Ownership (NCEO) when making your reservation.